Are All Green Teas Bitter? The Science Behind Green Tea Taste

 What temperature should I use for green tea?

 70–80°C (158–176°F) is the target range for most green teas.
-Lighter, more delicate teas (including most Nepal Hills green teas) do best at the lower end, around 70–75°C. Never use boiling water for green tea — 100°C extracts tannins aggressively within seconds and destroys the aromatic compounds responsible for the tea's sweetness and fragrance.
+Lighter, more delicate teas (including most Nepal Hills green teas) do best at the lower end, around 70–75°C. Never use boiling water for green tea — 100°C extracts tannins aggressively within seconds and destroys the aromatic compounds responsible for sweetness and fragrance.

 How long should I steep green tea?